zxeenu/heavy-telegram-bot/README.md

 - [ ] Implement Open Telemetry (use the correlation ids already being propagated via `contextvars`)
 - [ ] Add support for dynamically allowing other users to interact with certain functionality
 - [ ] Implement service health heartbeat via redis ttl
+- [ ] Implement dynamic authorization and only publish events that have to be worked on
+- [ ] Implement rate limiting

 ### Running the Gateway Service